martbetz/martbetz.github.io/linux-trouble-shooting.md

 layout: page
 ---

-**Disclaimer: These solutions have worked for me and are listed here for my own personal reference.
-If they work for you too, then great; if they don't, and something catastrophic happens, I won't be held responsible.**
+**Disclaimer: These solutions have worked for me and are listed here for my personal reference only.
+If you decide to give any of them a go and they solve all of life's problems, then great; if they don't, and something catastrophic happens, I won't be held responsible.
+Once again: these solutions are listed here for my personal reference only!**

 ---